erdh/adguard-block-list-as-pihole-list/README.md

 `PiholeAdServers.txt`

 The filter I am using is a default filter for [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) and for the public [AdGuard DNS](https://adguard.com/en/adguard-dns/overview.html) servers.

+# Important Note:
+`test.txt` contains a full list of domains by AdGuard's Database.
+Use it at your own risk